press pass with visit granada

 How is the best way to see a city?
-Seeing the best of it, of course!
-The Granada Card makes that so easy for you to do!
-Visiting all of its monuments and tourist attractions is a great way to get a feel for the city and give a direction of where to head.
+Seeing the highlights of it, of course.
+The Granada Card made that so easy for us to do.
+Visiting all of its monuments and tourist attractions is a great way to get a feel for the city and give a direction of where to plan to go.

 Tourist cards have become hugely popular, these days, almost every city has implemented their own city tourist card.

 Is buying a tourist card worth it?
-Of course, this depends on the city, the inclusions of the card and how you want to visit the city.
-If you’re wanting to spend the time outside cafe’s relaxing, then it’s probably not.
-But, if you want to get a real feel for the city and see the places its most proud of, then it’s definitely worth looking into.
+This depends on the city, the inclusions of the card and how you want to visit the city.
+If you’re wanting to spend the time outside cafe’s relaxing, then probably not.
+But, if you want to get a real feel for the city and see the places its most proud of, then it’s worth looking into.